lnyuan/SEUinSD/README.markdown

 This will:

 - Load the custom pipeline and Stable Diffusion model.
-- Perform fault injection in UNet's `down_blocks.attentions`.
+- Perform fault injection in UNet.
 - Save intermediate outputs to `error_detect/` and generated images to `Images_error/`.
 - Log results to `error_detect/main_output_log_[TIMESTAMP].txt`.